201: Rocketship X-M

 Possibly a reference to Bucky Badger, mascot of the University of Wisconsin-Madison.
 Or maybe a reference to those “Draw Me!” ads that used to be found on matchbooks, in comics, etc. They usually featured a turtle named Tippy, but sometimes had other subjects, like Spunky the Donkey, Cubby the Bear, or a pirate named Mr. Blunderbuss.
 The ads promoted Art Instruction Schools, a correspondence art school founded in Minneapolis in 1914 by Joseph Almars.

 Meanwhile, back on Earth, silos are bursting with nature’s rich bounty. –Mount Palomar, California.
-The mighty 200 inch Hale Telescope is lofted skyward.
+The mighty 200-inch reflecting Hale Telescope is lofted skyward.
 Then, the eyepiece is blackened and an unsuspecting scientist puts his eye to it.
 Comedy ensues.

 The phrase “Meanwhile, back at _____” originated with cards inserted in silent films of the early 20th century.
 In westerns, this was often “Meanwhile, back at the ranch ...”
 When “talkies” emerged, the phrase was still used by narrators in films and radio and TV shows.
 Palomar Mountain in northern San Diego County is the location of the famous Palomar Observatory, operated by Caltech.
 The observatory’s main telescope is the 200-inch Hale Telescope, built in 1948 and named after astronomer George Ellery Hale (1868-1938), known for his work on sunspots.